novusavior/ncs-app-security/README.md

 # CVE-2025-55182 (React2Shell)

-## Introduction
+## team
-**Distibution**:
 1) Sergey Razmakhov: researcher, programmer
 2) Sergei Glazov: tester, assistance, documentarian

-**Our goal**: We want to show you that even very popular frameworks have their own unexpected behaviors that can cause problems, such as the example we are going to provide.
-In our case, this is an attack that was rated as 10/10 dangerous.
-This will allow hackers to execute the code remotely and eventually they can even use it to do reverse shell.
+**goal**: we want to show you that even very popular frameworks have their own unexpected behaviors that can cause problems, such as the example we are going to provide.

 ## i. attack surface and scenarios description
 applications using affected versions of the React Server Components implementation may process untrusted input in a way that allows an attacker to perform remote code execution: